 The college search and application process is exciting and complex.
 Here at Champlain College, we understand the added challenges you've been facing this year and that your educational experiences have been greatly altered.
 We want you to know that we're here to support you and work with you.

-We understand that this year has been very different, and that many schools have made changes to their grading structures as a result.
+We understand that lockdown was very different, and that many schools made changes to their grading structures as a result.
 We will look at each application in the context of what was offered to that student.
 No student's chances of admission will be negatively affected by the changes in learning and grading that have been altered due to circumstances beyond your control.Link to this FAQ

-Please know that we understand how difficult this last year has been.
-So many opportunities were put on hold and activities that brought you joy, helped you relieve stress and allowed you to come together with a shared interest have been suspended.
+Please know that we understand how difficult these last couple of years have been.
+So many opportunities were put on hold and activities that brought you joy, helped you relieve stress, and allowed you to come together with a shared interest were suspended.

 That's hard.
 The Champlain Admissions Office wants you to know that we understand how difficult this has been for you and that we would never disadvantage an applicant for not having been able to participate in an activity.
 We care about your wellbeing, and your safety above all else.
 This is a time to focus on doing what you need to for yourself and your family.
 Do not worry about building a resume or list of accomplishments, you'll have plenty of time for that in the future.
 Be well, stay safe and take care of yourself.Link to this FAQ